 The hopper holds about the same amount of paint as the average (about 180).
 However, each full charge of the spring only shoots 100 balls.
 VMech does include a divider that will limit the paint to match if desired.

-The easiest way to get around this problem is the constantly wind the spring.
-Between each engagement, while bumping to each new bunker, while crouching begins cover.
+The easiest way to get around this problem is the constant wind spring.
+Between each engagement, while bumping to each new bunker, wind it while crouching in cover.
 Have a full charge so if you need that 100 rapid shots, you have them.

 The M1 includes a wind meter under the winding wheel.
 As you charge the spring, a red indicator moves along a guide.
 Larger blocks show more shots.